evomimic/holo-health/docs/phv.md

 NOTE: Currently, once cloned, any linkage to the original app is lost.
 So if new versions of the _phv_ app's DNA are published, the cloned app will have to be manually updated.
 I have filed [Issue #154 DNA as 1st Class Object?](https://github.com/holochain/holochain-rust/issues/154) on the holochain-rust project to enable cloned projects to be notified when new versions of the original app have been accepted, with the option to `pull` the new version into the cloned app.

-The better I understand holochain's notion of _agent-centricity_, it seems _node-centric_ may be a more accurate label.
-A key principle of holochain is **_all state is local state_** and _nodes_ are the holders of local state.
-Each of my devices is a different _node_.
-According to my definition of agent, "any entity with the capacity to sense and respond to its environment", holochain _nodes_ do, indeed, qualify as _agents_.
-But they are distinct from _human agents_.
-In essence the "vault" pattern is a way of creating a _human-agent_ abstraction on top of a set of _node-agents_.

 In the example, four _nodes_ have joined steves-phv-app.